GamesCreed

 Adore, PC, Review, Monster Taming, Creature Combat, Gamescreed

 Once you collect four creatures that can be used in combat, you might think those four are going to be your deck from now on.
-But it becomes clear that you can alternatively drop them to your house to hang around while you are out; adventuring and capturing more creatures is a great way to encourage players to seek out more deck possibilities.
-During their stay in your garden, these creatures can be modified with the items you can buy from the item shop, renamed, or keep it on halt until you need them.
-If you need more room, you can also free the creature to nature as well.
+But it becomes clear that you can alternatively drop them off at your house to hang around while you are out; adventuring and capturing more creatures is a great way to encourage players to seek out more deck possibilities.
+During their stay in your garden, these creatures can be modified with the items you can buy from the item shop, renamed, or kept on hold until you need them.
+If you need more room, you can also set the creature in nature.

 Adore, PC, Review, Monster Taming, Creature Combat, Gamescreed